gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 * Read the ADC values from the MCP3008 to find out where the two potentiometer's are.
 Implement filtering and thresholding for these values to prevent false triggering and jitter.
 Based on these readings, send the appropriate commands to Volumio to change the volume and skip to the next track.
 * Regularly check for an internet connection, and start flashing the UI bulb if no internet connectivity is found.

-{{< img src="columbus-radio-430-screenshot-of-python-hardware-ui-code.png" width="630px" caption="Screenshot of part of the Python 'hardware UI' script."  >}}
+{{% figure src="columbus-radio-430-screenshot-of-python-hardware-ui-code.png" width="630px" caption="Screenshot of part of the Python 'hardware UI' script."  %}}

 Note that the complete hardware UI code can be found in the [GitHub ColumbusRadio repo](https://github.com/gbmhunter/ColumbusRadio) at `hardware-ui/hardware-ui.py`.